FIELD AUDIT · SHUFFLE/MINES

 What is the maximum multiplier on Shuffle mines?

-Maximum depends on mine count and reveal depth.
+The Shuffle Mines max multiplier depends on mine count and reveal depth.
 At 24 mines, single safe reveal returns approximately 25x.
 At 10 mines + 15-reveal clear can reach approximately 30,000x cross-brand standard.
 Precise Shuffle ceiling pending operator clarification.

-Authority sources cited in this Shuffle Mines review
+Authority sources behind this grid review

 The verified review relies on cross-validation between brand-published Shuffle documentation, HMAC-SHA256 replay reproduction, the Anjouan iGaming Authority registry, and Stake-published fairness documentation.